DarshDidwania/AI-Ticketing-System/README.md

 Add file attachments to tickets.

-Deploy the application to a cloud service like Vercel or AWS.

 ---

 ### 2. The `.gitignore` File (Very Important!)

 This file tells Git which files and folders to ignore.
 It's crucial for preventing sensitive information (like your `.env` files with API keys) and unnecessary folders (like `node_modules`) from being uploaded to GitHub.

-Create a file named `.gitignore` in the root directory of your project (`FULL-STACK-AI-AGENT`).

-**Copy and paste the following into your `.gitignore` file:**

 Dependency directories
 node_modules/